outdreamer/build-a-cure-1/docs/to_do.md

     - once you replace some patterns, youll have new phrases & conditions, so do apply_pattern_map before your other parsing
     - 'has effect' => 'have induce' with current synonym replacements, 'imaging finding' => 'imaging find', 'is' => 'be', 'reason' => 'hypothesis'
         - 'by' can indicate a process/mechanism "it works by doing x"
-    - based on processing order, isolate which patterns would be identified as other objects first
+    - based on processing order, isolate which tags would be identified as other objects first

+  - support conversion between pos types like 'verb-to-noun':
+      - 'subject1 verb clause because subject2 verb clause' => 'subject2 verb-to-noun causes subject1 verb-to-noun'
+      - 'the process activated x because y inhibits b' => 'y b-inhibition causes the process to activate x' => 'y b-inhibition enables process to activate x'
+    1. convert operators in patterns returned from get_all_versions
+    2. then convert operators in line
+    3. then convert line to pos_line
+      before passing to running find/extract in get_structural_metadata so rather than deconstructing the sentence, all you have to do is deconstruct the pos_line also replace tags with 'modifier' and 'phrase'

+  - add function to identify structural sentence type: question, description, declarative, etc
   - add calls to find_synonym, find_function, find_type, find_topic in your get_all_versions() pattern generating function

   - finish order_and_convert_clauses logic